CogComp/cogcomp-nlp/tokenizer/README.md

 # Illinois Tokenizer

-Thank you for citing us if you use us in your work!

 This project is based on work by Yiming Jiang, who wrote the initial version and evaluated CCG and Stanford tokenizers against a corpus drawn from OntoNotes.